OlafOtterbach/Kinematicula/readme.md

 Simple handling of simple graphics and kinematics for .NET Projects.

 ## Demonstrations
-Added demonstration apps with hidden line graphics and ThreeJs graphics.
+The demonstratin apps could be found on the repository [Kinematicula](https://github.com/OlafOtterbach/Kinematicula) Added demonstration apps with hidden line graphics and ThreeJs graphics.
 The ThreeJs demonstrations are realised by the amazing three.js library for simple realizing hardware supported web gl graphics.